gpshead/al-ai-demo/README.md

 _"""AI is completely unable to generate a Python function that converts a .eps file to a .png file without using a third-party package.
 It can't write the code to do it directly even though both formats are well-known.
 This is a straightforward task with fairly well-specified requirements, but AI is completely unable to do it.
 Prove me wrong."""_

 Others have already covered how that statement isn't correct in numerous ways.
-But ignoring all of that, it serves as an interesting little project demo of readily available capabilities. in this p
+But ignoring all of that, it serves as an interesting little project demo of readily available AI capabilities in March 2025.

 The response from `claude` CLI myself upon my first prompt (see the section below) basically agrees with people commenting on this as problem:

 ```